MeLikeChoco/YuGiOhBot/README.md

 search <search>                | Searches for cards based on search terms given

-lsearch <search>               | Coined lazy search, word order does not matter, capitalization not needed
+lsearch <search>               | Coined lazy search, word order does not matter

 archetype <search>             | Attemps an archetype search

+banlist <1/2/3>                | Returns the current banlist WARNING >> big message

 invite                         | Sends invite link to dm

 info                           | Returns information on bot

+stats                          | Returns stats on the bot

 uptime                         | Returns the uptime of the bot